wanze/statamic-super-static-cache/README.md

   page: '[0-9]+'
 ```

-Cache the `page` query string on the `/products` page, but only if it contains at least one number.
+Cache the `page` query string on the `/products` page, but only if it contains numbers.

 ```yaml
 /categories*: